BayesianModelingandComputationInPython/BookCode_Edition1/markdown/chp_03.md

 the range of real numbers $(-\infty, \infty)$ to a parameter range of the restricted interval.
 In other words the inverse link function is the specific "trick\" we need to take our linear models and generalize them to many more model architectures.
-We are still dealing a linear model here in the sense that the expectation of the distribution that generates the observation still follows a linear function of the parameter and the covariates but now we can generalize the use and
+We are still dealing with a linear model here in the sense that the expectation of the distribution that generates the observation still follows a linear function of the parameter and the covariates but now we can generalize the use and